Time-and-a-Half Calculator

 You can calculate your salary using our hourly wage to salary calculator.

-Do you get time and a half or double pay on a holiday?
+Do you get time-and-a-half or double pay on a holiday?

-The U.S. Federal Government does not require time and a half or double pay for work on holidays unless overtime hours are worked on such days.
+The U.S. Federal Government does not require time-and-a-half or double pay for work on holidays unless overtime hours are worked on such days.
 However, each employer differs and may offer overtime pay on a company or federal holiday.[2]

 Does overtime stack with holiday pay?